 Where to Find the Best Kobe Beef #

-So when Miku announced North American tour dates and one of them was at Copps Coliseum in Hamilton - within easy driving distance, one of only two Canadian dates on the whole tour - I knew what had to be done.
-We were going to see Miku.
-I also knew right away who would be making the trek with my daughter - my wife doesn’t like loud music, doesn’t like highway driving, and has never been to Copps (now rebranded as TD Coliseum - but to me, it will forever remain Copps).
+So when Hamilton came up as one of only two Canadian dates on the whole tour, within easy driving distance, the answer was obvious.
+I also knew immediately who would be making the trip with my daughter - my wife doesn’t like loud music, doesn’t like highway driving, and has never been to Copps.
+It’s TD Coliseum now, technically, but it will always be Copps.

 It’s Been a While #